tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - if you had to do it all over again, would you changed the raised your family? how?
 - what did you find most difficult about raising children?
 - what major illnesses or health problems affected your family?
+- who were you especially close to in the family? why?
+- what family traditions were most important to you?

 # Quotes